-- 1. During the course of their study, students are required to acquire such a number of credits that corresponds to the product of the standard length of study expressed in academic years multiplied by 60.
+- 1. Students have a certain leeway as to the course of their study and progression as they may, during course registration, create their personal study plans including obligatory, elective, and optional courses, while observing the pre-defined limitations in the form of possible prerequisite and preclusive courses. - 2.
+During the course of their study, students are required to acquire such a number of credits that corresponds to the product of the standard length of study expressed in academic years multiplied by 60.
 Meeting this requirement is a prerequisite for being allowed to sit for the State Final Examination.
-The number of credits that a student is required to acquire in a doctoral programme of study may be determined otherwise by means of the Dean's directive. - 2.
-Students are required to acquire a minimum of 40 credits during one academic year or such a number of credits, which would together with the credits acquired in the previous academic year reach a minimum of 80 credits.
-This does not apply to the last academic year of the standard length of study.
-The minimum of credits that a student is required to acquire in one academic year in a doctoral programme of study may be determined otherwise by means of the Dean's directive. - 3.
-The Dean's directive may stipulate that a given percentage of the total number of credits that a student is required to acquire in accordance with Paragraph 1 and which are elective or optional course according to the programme of study, must be acquired exclusively from elective courses.
+The number of credits that a student is required to acquire in a doctoral programme of study may be determined otherwise by means of a faculty policy. - 3.
+Students are required to acquire a minimum of 40 credits during one academic year or such a number of credits, which together with the credits acquired in the previous academic year equals a minimum of 80 credits; this does not apply to the last academic year of the standard length of study.
+The minimum of credits that a student is required to acquire in one academic year in a doctoral programme of study may be determined otherwise by means of a UP policy. - 4.
+A university policy may stipulate that a given percentage of the total number of credits that a student is required to acquire in accordance with Paragraph 2 and which are elective or optional course according to the programme of study must be acquired exclusively from elective courses.